 - Learn how to structure your search engine queries to ensure the most accurate results are returned and how to sift through the results most efficiently.

 - Learn how to use advanced queries called Google Dorks

 - Learn where to find free online public records and databases

 - How to find commercial databases that contain millions of online records

 List of Online Search Books

-Following are several books that provide helpful instruction on conducting online searches.
+Following are several books that provide helpful instructions on conducting online searches.
 All of the books are available at Amazon.com.

 Librarians are trained experts in the art of finding information.
 The Librarian’s Guide to Online Searching is a book that explores the fundamental processes and procedures of conducting online searches for information.
-The book delves into database and their structures, numerical data, free resources and plenty of search tips you may not have known.
+The book delves into databases and their structures, numerical data, free resources, and many search tips you may not have known.

 |Online Searching: A Guide to Finding Quality Information Efficiently and Effectively

 This book gets into the essence of searching from a librarian’s perspective.
 It walks the reader through a seven-step process, from understanding your query to evaluating results.
 Plus, you’ll learn how to identify sources likely to produce the most relevant information.
 It includes an overview of internet-based and library-based search tools.
 Resources in the library include online catalogs, proprietary databases, and licensed products.
 Anyone can use Google to find information.
 This book takes searching much further by delving into library search resources for true online searchers.
 Note this guide has a rating of 4.5 out of 5 stars and is available in both new and used formats at Amazon.